How is technology transforming the Travel Industry?

 Having discussed the impact technology has on the travel industry, let us quickly glance through a few real-life instances where technology has proven it’s worth.

 People seek comfort at every hour of the day, which has boosted the services rendered by Artificial Intelligence.
 The travel industry is not an exception.
 The programs that are used to interact on the user’s request are called chatbots.
 Many large companies avail these bots as instant messaging platforms for reaching out to their customers.

 For instance, Hyatt, a global name in hospitality, has been availing these platforms to communicate with customers since 2009.

 2: Flight and hotel rate estimator

 Hotel rates and flight prices keep varying in accordance with the vendor and anticipation of a purchase.
 In this fast pacing world, nobody has time to track all these variations manually.
 This situation gave birth to smart tools that send timely alerts & notifications.
 An example of this invention is the Hopper tool.
 This forecasting tool analyzes billions of data to predict prices with 95% precision and up to one year in advance.
 Although Hopper is designed for flight booking, it can also be applied in other areas of the travel industry.

 3: Sentiment Analyzer

-According to Amadeus, 90% of American travelers like to share their photos, opinions, and experiences on social media.
+According to Amadeus, 90% of American travellers like to share their photos, opinions, and experiences on social media.
 A site called Tripadvisor has 390 million visitors, with around 435 million reviews.
-Every 60 seconds, around 280 traveling reviews are sent on Tripadvisor.
+Every 60 seconds, around 280 travelling reviews are sent on Tripadvisor.